Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Pair with a Geissele or SSA-E trigger for precision roles, otherwise run stock.

-DD’s LE support is responsive; civilians may see longer email queues during high demand.
+DD support is generally responsive but expect longer email queues during high demand.

 Geissele Automatics